thalesbertaglia/thalesbertaglia.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper *Across Platforms and Languages: Dutch Influencers and Legal Disclosures on Instagram, YouTube and TikTok* was accepted at [ASONAM 2024](https://asonam.cpsc.ucalgary.ca/2024/)!
+Our paper *Across Platforms and Languages: Dutch Influencers and Legal Disclosures on Instagram, YouTube and TikTok* has been accepted at [ASONAM 2024](https://asonam.cpsc.ucalgary.ca/2024/)!